 9 May 2018 by Andrea Godfrey

-But what exactly is a Lifetime Mortgage / Equity Release and what are the advantages / disadvantages?
+But what exactly is a Lifetime Mortgage / Equity Release?

 There may be many reasons why retiring homeowners want to release some of the equity in their property.
-It could be that they want a nest egg to be able to enjoy their retirement and go on regular holidays, fulfill a lifetime ambition or landscape the garden.
+Maybe they want a nest egg to enjoy their retirement, fulfill a lifetime ambition, or even landscape the garden.
 Some may have a mortgage outstanding with no cash to pay it and they really don’t want to move.
 A Lifetime Mortgage may be a suitable solution to some people.

-- You can decide whether you want to make monthly payments or not pay anything at all.
+- Can decide whether you want to make monthly payments or not pay anything at all.